tris203/tris203.github.io/content/Is The Storm Coming?.md

 title: Is The Storm Coming?
 Plug
 date: 2011-03-15
 slug: is-the-storm-coming
-categories:
+tags:
-  - recommendations
+  - blog/weather
-  - weather
+  - blog/recommendations
 ---

 Because I have little other content to put up, I'm just leaving a note about another website I run with Jason, [Is The Storm Coming](http://isthestormcoming.com)?.